 Jennifer Piper: It sounds like you’re really bringing things into the 21st century!
 Can you tell me a little bit more about what sort of research projects you’re focusing on?
 What do you have underway?

-Sam Anand: We do a range of products, and in all of them, we use a lot of the Siemens software, we make it upon to use commercial software so that we keep it all aboveboard.
-We do projects on additive manufacturing design, we do NX-based designs on clients, analyze designs, and write our own graphic user interface within NX, and write our own manuals so that we apply our algorithms and computational geometry methods for analyzing a part design and then segregating it and doing analysis to find out the process parameters in additive manufacturing or problem areas — when you make a part, and then highlight it so the designers can make changes to the part or change the process parameters.
+Sam Anand: We do a range of projects, and in all of them, we use a lot of the Siemens software, we make it upon to use commercial software so that we keep it all aboveboard.
+We do projects on additive manufacturing design, we do NX-based designs for clients, analyze designs, and write our own graphic user interface within NX, we apply our algorithms and computational geometry methods for analyzing a part design and then segregating it and doing analysis to find out the process parameters in additive manufacturing or problem areas — when you make a part, and then highlight it so the designers can make changes to the part or change the process parameters.
 That’s one area.
-We also look at layer-by-layer analysis of the part using first principles physics and then look at distortion prediction for a demand fashion and compensation within NX at this point.
-We do a lot of work on IoT on gathering machine data automatically and pulling it into the cloud, and then doing analysis and trend analysis and correlating that process parameters to make an optimal part change so that we change the process on the fly.
+We also look at layer-by-layer analysis of the part using first principles physics and then look at distortion prediction for metal additive manufacturing and compensation within NX at this point.
+We do a lot of work on IIoT on gathering machine data automatically and pulling it into the cloud, and then doing first principles based analysis and trend analysis and correlating the process parameters to make an optimal part while changing the process parameters on the fly.
 We also bring in AR and VR right now so you can get that data onto your iPad as you look at the machine, and superimpose machine data on your iPad so that you can see what’s going on in the machine when you walk up to the machine close by.
 You’ll see a picture of the machine, but you also see the parameters of the machine data and what’s going on right on the iPad.
 So, that’s your mixed reality interface here.
 We’re doing projects with the medical school using additive manufacturing for cranial flap repair for neurosurgery, where we collect CT scan data and actually analyze it for making a 3D printed part.
 So, a lot of range of applications from aerospace to automotive.

 Jennifer Piper: Can you talk a bit about your experience with the Digital Manufacturing Design Innovation Institute?

 Sam Anand: It was a federal initiative by the Obama government.
 It is based in Chicago, Illinois, UI Labs, University of Illinois Labs at Chicago.
 So, in a nutshell, it is government funding to enhance the manufacturing competitiveness of this country.
 So, it started off in 2016 or so.
 One of the first projects we did there was on virtual modeling and prediction of metal powder additive manufacturing.
-We partnered with GE global research and the University of Illinois Urbana-Champaign along with Taxol, where we were using NX APIs that we talked about for analyzing part designs, looking at problem areas of the part what we call is DfAM (Designed for Additive Manufacturing) features, just to highlight those features so that we can fix those parts here and then do some analysis.
+We partnered with GE Global Research and the University of Illinois Urbana-Champaign along with TechSolve, where we were using NX APIs that we talked about for analyzing part designs, looking at problem areas of the part what we call is DfAM (Designed for Additive Manufacturing) features, just to highlight those features so that we can fix those parts here in the early design stage by performing some analysis.
 We wrote a paper based on that and it was awarded the Best Paper at the North American Manufacturing Research Conference.

 Jennifer Piper: Wow, that’s tremendous.
 And what other DMDII projects have you been a part of?